-- 1 When key management is working specifically on mineral properties their time is capitalized against the mineral property. - 2 Share-based compensation is the fair value of options that have been granted to directors and key management personnel.
+- 1 When key management is working specifically on mineral properties their time is capitalized against the mineral properties... - 2 Share-based compensation is the fair value of options that have been granted to directors and key management personnel. - 3 Key management personnel consist of the Chief Executive Officer, Chief Financial Officer and Corporate Secretary.

 During the year ended April 30, 2016, the Company entered into an employment agreement with a senior employee and officer for his services requiring a minimum annual payment of \$225,000.
 In addition, the employment agreement contains clauses which could provide for a payment or payments in excess of \$450,000 on termination of employment or conclusion of a change in control or similar transaction.
+Subsequent to the year ended April 30, 2025, the employment agreement ended on the transition of the employee to chair of the board of directors.